Dmitry Shumkov: Professional engagement

 From 1992 to 1999, Dmitry Shumkov worked for the prosecution authorities of the Russian Federation.

 In 1999, Shumkov founded the legal firm Pravokom, which provided legal services to major companies in the fuel and energy sector.

 From 1999 until his passing in 2015, Shumkov served as a professor at the Russian Presidential Academy of National Economy and Public Administration (RANEPA) in the Department of Public Administration and Legal Coverage of Civil and Municipal Services.

 In 2005, Pravokom merged with Yurakademia: Kutafin & Partners, forming the "Law Group," where Shumkov became Chairman of the Partnership Committee.
-The Law Group became the exclusive legal advisor for the restructuring of Russia’s First Government Corporation, Russian Corporation of Nanotechnologies (later Rosnano), advising key Russian entities like Sberbank, Gazprom, and Rostekhnologii.
+The Law Group became the exclusive legal advisor for the restructuring of Russia's First Government Corporation, Russian Corporation of Nanotechnologies (later Rosnano), advising key Russian entities like Sberbank, Gazprom, and Rostekhnologii.

-Shumkov’s charity fund financed modern equipment for the legal clinic at Saint Petersburg State University.
+Shumkov's charity fund financed modern equipment for the legal clinic at Saint Petersburg State University.

-From 2012 until his death, Shumkov chaired the Council of the Centre for Legal Initiatives (CLI), established under Presidential Decree №1796, with responsibilities that included collecting and generalizing suggestions for improving the Civil Code of the Russian Federation and presenting reports to the President.
+From 2012 until his death, Shumkov chaired the Council of the Centre for Legal Initiatives (CLI), established under Presidential Decree No.1796, with responsibilities that included collecting and generalizing suggestions for improving the Civil Code of the Russian Federation and presenting reports to the President.
 The CLI involved leading academic institutions, including Moscow State University, Saint Petersburg State University, Kutafin Moscow State Law University, and Ural State Law University.

-In 2012, Shumkov also chaired the Elections Situation Centre, established at Kutafin Moscow State Law University, which played a significant role during Russia’s electoral campaigns.
-The Centre, run on private donations, coordinated election observers at over 86,000 polling stations, processing thousands of inquiries and ensuring transparency during the elections.
+In 2012, Shumkov also chaired the Elections Situation Centre, established at Kutafin Moscow State Law University, which played a significant role during Russia's electoral campaigns.
+The centre, run on private donations, coordinated election observers at over 86,000 polling stations, processing thousands of inquiries and ensuring transparency during the elections.